Authentic Lessons for 21st Century Learning

 Set up this portion of the lesson by explaining that, based on the students' previous justifications for classifying living and non-living things, they will identify characteristics that determine whether an organism is biotic or abiotic.

 Students will create a flow chart, a dichotomous key, of yes/no questions designed to determine whether an unknown organism is living or nonliving.
 Students will come up with at least seven questions to determine if an organism is living or not living.
-A sample dichotomous key has been attached to this lesson.
+An Example of Dichotomous Key has been attached to this lesson.

 Evaluate